W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 ⁵You project onto the ego the decision to separate, and projecting the decision to separate conflicts with the love you feel for the ego, because you made the ego.
 ⁶No love in this world is without ambivalence between loving and hating, and since no ego has experienced love without ambivalence, the concept of love is beyond the-ego’s understanding.
 ⁷Love will enter immediately into any mind that truly wants love, but the mind must want love truly.
-⁸Wanting love truly means that the mind wants love without ambivalence, and wanting without ambivalence, is wholly without the ego’s ‘drive to get’.
+⁸Wanting love truly means that the mind wants love without ambivalence, and wanting without ambivalence, is wholly without the ego’s “drive to get’.
 :::

 ::: details Simplified